stavrospoupakis/rrp/README.md

 This repository contains the Stata package implementing the Rescaled Regression Prediction (RRP) using two samples in two steps, as described in Crossley et al. (2019).

 #### Syntax
 The command requires the user to first run the first-stage regression in the dataset that contains the dependent variable and the proxies, and store the estimation.
-Note that the user also needs to provide the partial R-squared, thus the following steps need to be followed:
+Note that the user also needs to provide the partial R-squared.
+Although many ways exist to implement this, we provide below what we think is an easy way to derive it:

 ```
 reg  y w